ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Presentation Verification

-Verification of a presentation is done by the holder using the `ProofVerify` operation from [@!I-D.irtf-cfrg-bbs-signatures, Section 3.4.4].
+Verification of a presentation is done by the verifier using the `ProofVerify` operation from [@!I-D.irtf-cfrg-bbs-signatures, Section 3.4.4].

 This operation utilizes the issuer's public key as `PK`, the issuer protected header as `header`, the issuance proof as `signature`, the holder's presentation protected header as `ph`, and the payloads as `disclosed_messages`.